nancyreschka/DataND-Capstone/README.md

 The data is read from different data sources, cleaned, and finally stored in parquet files for analytic purposes.

+### Justification for data model

+For the analytic purpose of this project the star model is used because:
+* It is simple to understand and build
+* No need for complex joins when querying data
+* Accessing data is faster (no big join above various tables to generate results)
+* Simpler to derive business insights

+Other data schemas like snowflake schema might have lower redundancy but there need to be done a lot of join to query the data.

 ### Necessary steps to pipeline the data into the data model

+The ETL pipeline can be found in the files ```etl_main.py``` and ```etl_capstone.py```.

 - read label descriptions for immigration data
+- read and clean immigration data
+- read and clean demographic data
+- read and clean world temperature data
+- join temperature data with country codes
 - data quality check for label descriptions
+- data quality check for immigration data
+- data quality check for demograhic data
+- data quality check for temperature data
 - save descriptions data to parquet files
-- read and clean immigration data
-- data quality check for immigration data
 - save immigration data to parquet files
-- read and clean demographic data
-- data quality check for demograhic data
 - save demographic data to parquet files
-- read and clean world temperature data
-- data quality check for temperature data
-- join temperature data with country codes
 - save temperature data to parquet files

 ## Reflection on possible scenarios